Our Brexit Promise

 Euros are only needed for payments on shore.

-You can even see Europe without the need for Euros; for financial peace of mind, book shore experiences in Sterling before you sail or while you're on board.
-That way, you’ll know exactly what you are paying in advance and avoid any currency fluctuations.
+You can even see Europe without the need for Euros; shore experiences are booked in Sterling, either before you sail or while you're on board.
+When you book a shore experience in Sterling, you’ll know exactly what you are paying in advance and avoid any currency fluctuations.

 What about travel and health insurance?